FuelLabs/fuel.nix/book/src/nix-setup.md

 to continue.
 Feel free to review or prompt for further explanation before proceeding with installation.

-After continuing, Nix installation should complete within a few seconds.
+After continuing, Nix installation should be completed within a few seconds.
 Be sure to open a new terminal before using `nix`.

 ## Configuring an Existing Nix Installation